matiasngf/creative-dev-challenge/docs/three-portal.md

 [ThreePortal source](../src/components/common/three-portal/index.tsx)

-The experience I wanted to have when coding this site was to be able to seamlessly place 3D objects in the page as if they were part of the DOM.
-I wanted my code lo look like this:
+The experience I wanted to have when coding this site was to be able to seamlessly place 3D objects on the page as if they were part of the DOM.
+I wanted my code to look like this:

 ```tsx
 export const AwwwardTropy = () => {